 - Teva ReEMBER Fleece Moc Slipper

-Waterproof Boots – double check to make sure your ship provides Muck Boots, or a close equivalent.
-These are essential for keeping your feet warm and dry during landings.
+Waterproof Boots – double check to make sure your cruise ship provides Muck Boots, or a close equivalent.
+These rubber boots are essential for keeping your feet warm and dry during wet landings and are the best boots for Antarctica.

-Heavy expedition style parka – most Antarctic expedition companies will provide a heavy water-resistant parka for you to wear over the course of your trip.
-If not, you will need to pack your own.
+Heavy expedition style parka – most Antarctic cruise expedition companies will provide a heavy water-resistant parka for you to wear over the course of your trip as an outer jacket.
+If not, you will need to pack your own but this waterproof outer layer is essential for your Antarctica cruise clothing list.

 Other Essentials To Pack For Antarctica